elf-oskari/oskari-extensions/bundles/require/bundle/README.md

 ```

-# defining a request class using Oskari 2.0 API
+# defining a request class

 Requests are used mostly in inter-bundle communications.
 Request classes must be
 included by the request handler module.